 Perhaps no stretch of Tacoma better shows off the city’s revitalization than Ruston Way, the city’s beloved walkway along Commencement Bay.

-Its two miles of smooth pavement are terrific for kids on two wheelers, while a series of small parks invite walkers to stop and enjoy the view or explore the beach.
+Its two miles of smooth pavement are terrific for kids on wheels, while a series of small parks invite walkers to stop and enjoy the view or explore the beach.
 The north end of the path, formerly the site of the Asarco Smelter, has undergone a remarkable clean-up and transformation.
-It is now home to the Point Ruston complex of luxury apartments and condominiums, as well as a public sprayground and playground, new restaurants and a swanky movie theater.
+It is now home to the Point Ruston complex of luxury apartments and condominiums, as well as a public sprayground and playground, restaurants and a swanky movie theater.

 You can easily spend an afternoon exploring from one end to the other.
 The itinerary described below starts at Point Ruston at the north end of Ruston Way.
 You’ll find ample parking at Point Ruston in the structure you see as you enter from the roundabout.